 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Rowley Way’s brutalist estate received a Grade II listed status in 1993, meaning this 1970’s experiment in a new type of self contained housing estate is protected and as with the Barbican estate, has become an example of how community inner city living can work well when residents band together, making it a desirable and central place to live in London.
+As with the Barbican estate, the Alexandra and Ainsworth brutalist estate has become an example of how community inner city living can work well when residents band together, making it a desirable and central place to live in London.

 London’s most iconic Brutalist Estate